U.S. Senate GOP tries to block states from spending some of their COVID relief cash

 - Oops!Something went wrong.Please try again later.

-Missouri Republican U.S. Sen. Eric Schmitt speaks during a May 15, 2024, news conference on Capitol Hill.
+Missouri Republican U.S. Sen. Eric Schmitt speaks during a press conference on Capitol Hill on Wednesday, May 15, 2024.
 Kansas Republican Sen. Roger Marshall stands at the left and Wisconsin Republican Sen. Ron Johnson is on the right.
 (Jennifer Shutt/States Newsroom)

 WASHINGTON — The U.S. Senate on Wednesday rejected efforts to roll back guidance from the Treasury Department regarding how state and local governments can spend funding approved by Congress during the COVID-19 pandemic.